Johnstanley1/MobileApp/README.md

 The Add page:
-This page is a simple form for adding reviewer's feedback information to the database The displays the header tabs and footer just as the home page There's a save button to trigger the save function to the database
+This page is a simple form for adding reviewer's feedback information to the database It displays the header tabs and footer just as the home page There's a save button to trigger the save function to the database

 ![Add](https://github.com/Johnstanley1/MobileWebApp/assets/124546871/67d79d02-0ef5-4ba4-94b9-9e2af521a182)